We’re thrilled to announce the launch of our first sweepstakes and brand campaign JUST LET ME DO MY JOB.

 This doesn’t need to be crazy.
 There are remote companies out there with massive projects and fifty to-dos on their new hire’s list before they’re even allowed to begin working.
 That’s not necessary.
 What is necessary is creating some sort of workflow so they know how to get through onboarding information.

-Sample onboarding workflow we build in our Basecamp 30-60-90 Day Plans
+Sample workflow we build in our Basecamp 30-60-90 Day Plans for onboarding remote employees

-Sample onboarding workflow we build in our Basecamp 30-60-90 Day Plans
+Sample workflow we build in our Basecamp 30-60-90 Day Plans for onboarding remote employees

 3. Introduce the team